Adam B. Rome PARTNER

-Adam was selected as a Super Lawyer in Illinois for 2011, 2012, 2013, 2014, 2015 and 2016.
+Adam was selected as a Super Lawyer in Illinois for 2011-2024.
 Super lawyers is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 The selection process is multi-phased and includes independent research, peer nominations and peer evaluations.

 American Bankruptcy Institute

 Chicago Bar Association

 Chicago-Kent College of Law Illinois Institute of Technology, J.D.